rahulPrajapati021/typeTestApp/README.md

 # TypeTestApp - Typing Test Web App

 TypeTestApp is a simple and interactive typing test web application where users can test and improve their typing speed and accuracy.
-It is built using HTML, CSS, and JavaScript, making it lightweight and easy to use across different devices.
+It is built using HTML, CSS, and JavaScript, making it lightweight and easy to use.

 Live Demo: [https://typetestapp.netlify.app/](https://typetestapp.netlify.app/)